Disney’s Animal Kingdom Theme Park

 Tips for your visit

 • Wear comfortable shoes.
-The Animal Kingdom park covers a lot of ground, and much of it is outdoors on uneven paths.
-You will walk more than you expect.
+The Animal Kingdom park covers a lot of ground with much of it outdoors on uneven paths.
+You’ll walk more than you expect.

 • Carry a poncho.
-Florida afternoon rain showers are common, and Kali River Rapids will get you wet even without rain.
-A lightweight poncho takes up little space in a bag.
+Florida afternoon rain showers are common, and Kali River Rapids gets you wet even without rain.
+A lightweight poncho takes little space.
+See our packing list for more park day bag essentials.

 • Use the app.
 Wait times, showtimes, and character schedules change throughout the day.
 The My Disney Experience app is the best way to make real-time decisions.

 • Visit Pandora at night when you can.
-During seasons when the park is open past sunset, walk through Pandora after dark.
-The bioluminescent lighting transforms the land into something you will not see anywhere else.
-Check the park hours before your visit — shorter operating days may close before sundown.
+During seasons when the park stays open past sunset, walk through Pandora after dark.
+The glowing lights transform the land.
+Check park hours before your visit.
+The park may close before sundown on shorter days.

 For large groups

-Disney’s Animal Kingdom Theme Park is easier to navigate as a group than the other parks.
+The park is easier to get around as a group than the others.
 The shows seat large parties together and the walking trails move at your own pace.
-The quick service restaurants have plenty of outdoor seating.
+The quick service spots have plenty of outdoor seating.
 A Good Story Vacations travel advisor can help your group build a plan that keeps everyone together without rushing.

 Getting to the park

-Disney’s Animal Kingdom Theme Park is served by complimentary bus from every Disney Resort hotel.
-Bus is the only Disney transportation option for this park — it is not connected to the monorail, the Disney Skyliner, or any boat routes.
-Guests driving to the park can use the parking lot at the entrance.
+Free buses run to Disney’s Animal Kingdom Theme Park from every Disney Resort hotel.
+Bus is the only Disney transport for this park.
+It does not connect to the monorail, the Disney Skyliner, or any boat routes.
+If you drive, use the parking lot at the entrance.

 FAQ